 Social distancing is a dream for some and a nightmare for others; I am somewhere in between.

 I am used to working from home, blog-wise, but I can’t do that as an organist.
-Being a church organist has a set of challenges; we often do not own our instruments like a trumpeter or zitherist, and if we did, they are not that portable for traveling.
+Being a church organist has many challenges; we often do not own our instruments like a trumpeter or zitherist, and if we did, they are not that portable for traveling.
 With many churches closed during these times, I hesitate to reach out to find an organ to practice on while I am here.

 Working From I Mean On The “Home”